AztecProtocol/engineering-designs/in-progress/7482-sequencer-prover-test-net.md

 - do not require a hard fork to take advantage of most software updates
 - have a design that can support forced inclusions in the future
 - have a CI/CD framework to easily deploy the network in different configurations for modeling, stress and regression tests
+- a governance mechanism to support upgrades and integration with execution environment
+- demonstrate building of full, proven rollup blocks on L1
 - demonstrate an operational network with all the above requirements satisfied on/before 2024-09-16

-Note that there is no integration with the execution environment required: the blocks submitted to the TestNet my be meaningless/empty.
+Note that there is no integration with the execution environment required: the blocks submitted to the TestNet my be meaningless.

 ## Introduction